-The most recognizable part of Maleficent are those magnificent horns!
-Rachel of the The Chic Site blog offers a tutorial for making a headdress from a headband, foil and Dixie cups.
+The most recognizable feature of Maleficent is her magnificent horns!
+Rachel of The Chic Site blog offers a tutorial for making a headdress from a headband, foil and Dixie cups.
 When these beauties are wrapped in black satin and accented with purple ribbon, no one will know you made them yourself.

 Cowabunga!
 Michele of The Scrap Shoppe blog brings it again with these amazing TMNT costumes.
 With a spray-painted aluminum roasting pan as the shell and a sweat suit as a base, your kiddo will be a hero in a half shell!

-If your kids are running around chasing Pokemon, why not look the part?
-Kaysi of the Keeping It Simple blog shows you how to create a super-easy Pokemon Trainer costume.
-She even includes instructions in making a Poke Ball!
+If your kids are running around chasing Pokémon, why not look the part?
+Kaysi of the Keeping It Simple blog shows you how to create a super easy Pokémon Trainer costume.
+She even includes instructions for how to make a Poké Ball!
 Gotta catch ’em all!

 If your kiddo wants to catch dreams (or trogglehumpers) as the Big Friendly Giant this Halloween, Karen of the Desert Chica blog comes through for us again.
 She put together this great costume from thrifted items and duct tape!
 Check her post to see how she did it.